pvd-dot/personal-website-infrastructure/README.md

 # Personal Website Infrastructure

-This self contained project deploys a minimal set of AWS Infrastructure for hosting a personal website on an EC2 t2.nano instance with HTTPS.
-With the AWS free tier, hosting costs are around $40 per month.
+This self-contained project deploys AWS Infrastructure for hosting a personal website on an EC2 t2.nano instance with HTTPS.
+Hosting costs are around $40 per month, with 90% of that cost coming from the NAT Gateway.

 The demo Go server code included is taken from the book *The Go Programming Language* by Alan Donovan and Brian Kernighan.